Solar Rebates in Victoria

 Is it worth getting solar installed?

-For starters, a typical household could save $750 every year on average,7Solar Victoria – FAQs: Solar panel (PV) rebate with those who really make the most of their solar panels saving $1,000 or more.8Solar Victoria – Solar panel (PV) rebate Spread that out over 10 years (this is about when the first parts of your solar system need replacing) and you’ve potentially saved yourself $7,500.
+Houses making the most of their solar panels could be saving $1,000 or more a year.
+Spread that out over 10 years (this is about when the first parts of your solar system need replacing) and you’ve potentially saved yourself $10,000.
 That could be enough to buy a whole new system, let alone replace your system’s inverter.

-What happens when you throw rebates and no-interest loans into the mix?
-Well, let’s say you install a 3–5kW solar system.
+And what happens when you throw rebates and no-interest loans into the mix?
+Well, let’s say you install a 3–5 kW solar system.
 With it, you get a feed-in tariff of 10 cents per kWh and have no export limits.
-Assuming you successfully get the rebate, your system could pay the remaining balance in three to five years.
-Without the rebate it might take as long as nine years.
+Assuming you successfully get the rebate, your system could pay itself off in three to five years.
+Without the rebate, it might take as long as nine years.
+However, the size of your solar panels will obviously play a big role in just how long this payoff period takes.

-And this isn’t taking into account STCs if you decide to go all out on solar panel incentives.
-As a general rule of thumb, you could be earning $33 for every STC.10Clean Energy Regulator – Rooftop solar Assuming you get at least 30 STCs back, that’s a further $990 back on your system.
+And this isn’t taking into account the bonus you could get selling STCs through the Small-Scale Renewable Energy Scheme.
+As a general rule of thumb, you could be earning $33–38 for every STC.
+Assuming you can sell at least 35 STCs, that could mean getting a further $1,155 to $1,330 back on your system.

-Self-consumption and solar incentives are just part of the puzzle when it comes to making the most of your solar system.
-A different Electricity Plan could mean a higher FiT or better-value rates for when you do need to use the grid.
-So, if it’s time to shine a light on your Electricity Plans options, iSelect can help.
-We make it simple to compare a range of Electricity Plans from different providers.
-All you need to do is use our compare energy plans online or call one of our Energy comparison experts on 13 19 20
+Self-consumption and solar incentives are just the corner part of the puzzle when it comes to making the most of your solar system.
+A different electricity plan can also help you put the pieces together.
+Whether this means finding a plan with a higher FiT or better-value rates for when you do need to use the grid, your electricity plan should be all about supporting your solar setup.
+So, if it’s time to shine a light on your electricity plan options, iSelect can help.
+We make it simple to compare a range of electricity plans from different providers.
+All you need to do is use our online comparison tool or call one of our energy comparison experts on 1800 664 532

 Get started on comparing energy plans today!